3453-315h/tsh/README.md

 ## TSH

-Telegram Shell is a python script that allows to communicate to your Linux server via Telegram API (with bots).
+Telegram Shell is a python script that allows your Linux server to communicate via Telegram using a Telegram bot, and allows commands to be sent from Telegram to Linux.

   - Some builtin commands are included for easier access.
   - More commands can be added by placing shellscripts (.sh) in tsh folder.